SRHridoy/Java_DSA_with_bro/README.md

 Advantages :
 1. Random access of elements O(1)
 2. Good locality of reference and data cache utilization
-3. East to insert/delete at the end
+3. Easy to insert/delete at the end

 Disadvantages :
 1. Wastes more memory